cyuun/mind-garden/Process/README.md

 Mind's Garden is a first person musical exploration game which reads in audio files to procedurally generate various terrains, characters, and experiences for the player to explore and discover.
 Every audio file produces a unique playthrough.

 ---
+## Week 11
+March 24 - 31
+### Dashing
+One mechanic that we've been wanting to implement for a long time, but didn't get around to until now in the last week, is a dash that replaces the default sprint behaivior when you press shift.
+The dash has an invisible cooldown, just so you can't spam it, and it will stop whenever you hit a plant or rock, however it will allow you to effortlessly glide up mountains and steep cliffs in terrain without stopping or interrupting you.
+This makes getting around the map more interactive than just hitting the forward button, and also makes things a little bit easier sometimes.

+### Finishing Touches
+There were a couple of smaller features we added to the world this week to make everything feel more cohesive and like it belongs.
+This includes letting the player fall out of the head if they really want to try but then respawning them at the center, hooking up certain aspects of the terrain to the bpm of the song you're playing to, and also making improvements to the menu and settings that are available to the player.
+Finishing up the game also involved trying to make builds of it and the million bug fixes that have to go in to making those builds.
+We were able to successfully make a windows version of the game before the 11 weeks were up, but due to some external library errors, we're still working on a Mac OS and Linux version of the game, and we are almost done with them, but they didn't exactly make it in time for the "100%" mark of the game.

+---
 ## Week 10
 March 17 - 24
 ### Player Zoom